rickyHong/Vocab-Expansion-LLAMA-Wiki/llama.cpp-Deployment.md

 ### Step 3: Load and start the model

 Run the `./main` binary file, with the `-m` command specifying the 4-bit quantized model (or loading the ggml-FP16 model).
-Below is an example of decoding parameters:
+Below is an example of decoding parameters.

+**If you have already compiled with Meta, you can add `-ngl 1` to enable Apple Silicon GPU inference.**

 ```bash
 ./main -m zh-models/7B/ggml-model-q4_0.bin --color -f ./prompts/alpaca.txt -ins -c 2048 --temp 0.2 -n 256 --repeat_penalty 1.1